donno/donno.github.io/docs/_posts/2023-11-25-harfbuzz_and_python.md

 ![The words "Hello world" shaped by HarfBuzz with each path coloured different](/assets/2023-11-25-hello_world_coloured.png)

-Now that the text was drawn ato a state where I was happy with it, I removed `vharfbuzz` from the project.
+Now that the text was drawn to a state where I was happy with it, I removed `vharfbuzz` from the project.
 This was made possible because I already put in place enough abstraction that could deal with the several lines of set-up and I wasn't using the extra things the former library provides.